rubocode/frontier.nvim/doc/design/strategy.md

 of _Larry Page_ and _Sergey Brin_ during the startup stage.
 They were suffering the consequences of accidental complexity and the instability of the C++ standard.
-They hired _Ken Thompson_ of the original designer of the _unix_ operating system to come up with a solution.
+They hired _Ken Thompson_ — original designer of the _unix_
+operating system — to come up with a solution.
 The problem space was even more complicated by more recent multi-core hardware.
 But _Ken_ didn't shoot for an even more complex language.
 He trodded in the other direction.